How to Build a Crypto Trading Bot in Python: Complete Step-by-Step Guide with Source Code

-So I decided to build my own bot from scratch—one that works in real time, with full control from the command line, supports backtesting, paper trading, and can deploy to a $5 VPS.
+So I decided to build my own bot from scratch — one that works in real time, with full control from the command line, supports backtesting, paper trading, and can deploy to a $5 VPS.
+This guide walks you through the entire process, with production reliability patterns baked in.

 II.
 Planning the Bot: Goals and Features